 There are several reasons an ice maker can stop working properly.
-Some of these reasons are a faulty water inlet valve, a leaking or frozen ice maker, a problem with the control arm and low water pressure.
+Some of these reasons are a faulty water inlet valve, a leaking or frozen ice maker, a problem with the control arm, or low water pressure.
 Most repairs don't require specialized plumbing tools but some may.
 Whatever your problem might be, always unplug your fridge and make sure the water supply valve to the refrigerator's ice maker is shut off before troubleshooting and beginning your ice maker repair.

-Many ice makers have a control arm that stops it from producing any more ice when the ice bin is full.
+Many ice makers have a control arm that stops the maker from producing more ice when the ice bin is full.
 If there is more ice on one side of the bin than on the other side, the arm can tilt and stop it from producing.
 To fix, do the following:

 - Smooth out the ice cubes in the bin so that it is equal on all sides.

 - If the ice maker is still not producing ice cubes, empty the bin and make sure the arm lowers to the down position.

 Low water pressure to the ice maker will usually be caused by a few things: a dirty or clogged filter, a defective water inlet valve, or an issue with the water line from the water pipe to the refrigerator.
 The water pressure to your refrigerator should be at least 40 pounds per square inch.
 Here's how to fix this issue: